processone/docs.ejabberd.im/content/admin/install/source.md

 - Zlib ≥ 1.2.3, For [Zlib Stream Compression](../configuration/listen-options.md#zlib)
 - PAM library, for [PAM Authentication](../configuration/authentication.md#pam-authentication)
 - ImageMagick’s Convert program and Ghostscript fonts, for [CAPTCHA challenges](../configuration/basic.md/#captcha).
 - [Elixir](https://elixir-lang.org/) ≥ 1.10.3, for [Elixir Development](../../developer/extending-ejabberd/elixir.md).
-It is recommended Elixir 1.13.4 or higher and Erlang/OTP 23.0 or higher.
+It is recommended Elixir 1.14.0 or higher.

 If your system splits packages in libraries and development headers, install the development packages too.